So How is This Story Told?

 |Looks like Duluth?
 5th Ave W?
 But I think its in France.|

-However, I started on my own Christmas project tonight, well last night and I thought “this might be a Christmas blog all on its own.”
+I started on my own Christmas project tonight, and I thought “this might be a Christmas post all on its own.”

-I do not know you but just think – how different the world of your children will be from the world that was when you were growing up.
-There seems to be a very strong delineation drawn in the sands of history when mass upheavals take place.
+I do not know you, but just think – how different the world of your children will be from the world that was when you were growing up.

 My Soapbox and Deep Mind